-During her time in Namibia, she says she witnessed the changing face of peacekeeping.
+During her time there, she says she witnessed the changing face of peacekeeping.

 “It was less about the military and much more about preparing for peace through policing, community engagement and awareness,” she says.

-The Namibian experience inspired her to return to NPSIA and write her thesis on the operation and to finally graduate.
+The Namibian experience inspired her to return to NPSIA, write her thesis on the operation, and finally graduate.

 “It was a fabulous opportunity to refresh those policy and theoretical underpinnings,” says Ms. Bugailiskis, who worked closely with Professor Fen Hampson.
 “I was also able to offer a reality check to many of the bright but less experienced students in the program.”

 “If you can’t reconcile the warring factions, you are only delaying the inevitable,” she explains.
 “We’re seeing this now in Iraq and Syria.
-We need to defeat ISIS.
-But then what?
-We need to address the underlying sources of conflict, as well.”
+We need to defeat ISIS, but we need to address the underlying sources of conflict, as well.”

 Ten years later, everything had changed.

-“It’s been devastating to see the Syrian people who have been victims of violence treated as a source of terror,” says Ms. Bugailiskis.
+“It’s been devastating to see the Syrian people treated as a source of terror,” says Ms. Bugailiskis.

 That is why, after being the recipient of Syrian generosity as ambassador, Ms. Bugailiskis was so delighted to support the government’s program to bring more than 40,000 Syrian refugees to Canada.